 SOME Center for Employment Training provides hands-on training to prepare individuals for careers as Medical Administrative Assistants and Building Maintenance Service Technicians.
 Students earn occupational credentials and certifications.

 Medical Administrative Assistants provide a vital role for the medical facility and/or office in which they work.
 It is their responsibility to keep the office running smoothly and efficiently.

-At CET, students in the MAA program learn about allied health professions, healthcare communications, medical records and billing, computer training, and reception and clerical skills to prepare for careers working for places, such as:
+At CET, students in the MA and MAA program learn about allied health professions, healthcare communications, medical records and billing, computer training, and reception and clerical skills to prepare for careers working for places, such as:

 - Rehabilitation Centers

 - Insurance Companies

 Healthcare students can also become a Certified Electronic Health Records Specialist

 Building Trades Program

 A Building Maintenance Service Technician provides a key role for facilities and/or office buildings in which they work.
 It is their responsibility to keep the building or property running smoothly and efficiently.
 Service Technicians must be qualified, and therefore must understand how to repair normal wear and tear to structures and/or equipment that residents/clients have temporarily put in disrepair in a timely and efficient manner.